nro2/prod-coc-server/README.md

 #Running the application
 1) run ```docker-compose up -d``` from the server directory
-2) run ```node index.js``` from the server directory
+2) run ```node index.js``` from the server directory 2b.
+If you are having issues running this on windows run without `-d` option
 3) run ```npm start``` from the client directory

 To use the application enter a users information in the top 3 input boxes and press the 'Post' button.